 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

-In spring 2017, two separate pieces of legislation, the Economic Security Act of 2017 and Living Wage by 2022, were introduced to North Carolina’s House and Senate, each proposing the gradual increase of North Carolina’s state minimum wage from $7.25 to $15.00 per hour by 2021 or 2022.
+In spring 2017, two separate pieces of legislation, the Economic Security Act of 2017 and Living Wage by 2022, were introduced to North Carolina’s House and Senate, each proposing the gradual increase of North Carolina’s state minimum wage from $7.25 to $15.00 per hour in 2022 and beyond.
 However, neither bill has advanced in the legislative process since being introduced.
+The coalition Raising Wages NC is pushing for an increase to $15 per hour over the course of five years.

-North Carolina’s state minimum wage will remain at the federal level for the foreseeable future due to a lack of bipartisan legislative support for a statewide increase.
+The minimum wage in North Carolina will remain at the federal level for the foreseeable future due to a lack of bipartisan legislative support for a statewide minimum wage increase.

 How should small business owners prepare for possible changes to the minimum wage?